 The MUI02 monitoring site is located within Mustang Island State Park, just to the south of Fish Pass where minimal beach maintenance is performed.
 This site has seen significant changes since student monitoring began in 2000.
-Port Aransas students have documented several lines of coppice dunes forming and coalescing into continuous dune ridges (Fig. 29).
-The dune system and vegetation-line position have expanded seaward, and total profile volume has increased at this location (Appendix B).
-The shoreline position has remained stable throughout the monitoring program.
-The increased dune width and stable shoreline position have caused the beach width (distance between vegetation line and shoreline) to decrease.
-The small, seaward most dune crest present in 2020 was no longer present in the 2021-2022 monitoring.
+Port Aransas students have documented several lines of coppice dunes forming and coalescing into continuous dune ridges (Fig. 26).
+The dune system and vegetation-line position have expanded seaward, and total profile volume has increased at this location but shoreline position has remained stable throughout the monitoring program (Appendix B).
+The increased dune width and stable shoreline position have caused the beach width (distance between vegetation line and shoreline) to decrease (Fig. 26).
+There have been several field trips since 2020 where the wet/dry line is very close to the vegetation line or a scarp is present on the small, seaward-most dune crest.
+During the April 2023 field trip, the seaward-most dune crest had been removed and a large scarp was present on the next dune line (Fig. 26).

-Figure 29.
+Figure 26.
 Student monitoring at MUI02 documents an increase in volume of the dune system and seaward migration of the vegetation line.